top of page

 About The Echo Society

-• Psychoeducational resources, including a 6‑week recovery programme
+• Psychoeducational resources, including The Echo Healing Toolkit and wider recovery resources

-Our approach is grounded in lived experience, clinical expertise, and a commitment to emotional safety.
-Every aspect of the service — from intake to therapy to safeguarding — is designed with the needs, nervous systems, and healing journeys of those impacted by relational trauma in mind.
-We meet every client with empathy, validation, and non‑judgement.
+Our approach is informed by lived experience, strengthened by clinical expertise and guided by a commitment to emotional safety.
+Every aspect of the service is designed with the needs and healing journeys of those impacted by relational trauma in mind.

 Our Values